Restaurants & Bars

 And at The Long @ Times Square, where 48 metres of bar counter stretches all the way from Dong Khoi Street to Nguyen Hue Boulevard, a wood-fired pizza oven imported from Napoli, classic bar fare and 32 flavours of homemade gelato tempt casual dining, either on The Long’s thoroughfare or in one of two air-conditioned areas.

 Whether it’s croissants and Vietnamese coffee in the morning, a gourmet sandwich or salad at noon, or cakes, pastries and smoothies all day long, The Reverie Boutique offers an elegant lounge-style environment for dining in or taking away to enjoy.

-Each venue cultivates a distinctive ambiance, from Café Cardinal’s lofty and refined setting to Da Vittorio’s intimate setting featuring a gallery-like collection of imported Italian furnishings, from The Royal Pavilion’s magnificent jade accents to The Long @ Times Square’s vibrant ambiance.
+Each venue cultivates a distinctive ambiance, from Café Cardinal’s lofty and refined setting to Da Vittorio’s intimate setting featuring a gallery-like collection of imported Italian furnishings, from Long Trieu’s magnificent jade accents to The Long @ Times Square’s vibrant ambiance.
 Each is worthy of exploration.

 Born in Brazil, Executive Chef Marcelo Geraldini brings his passion for food to The Reverie’s five venues.
-Overseeing the menus and quality, serving superb meals across Da Vittorio Saigon, The Royal Pavilion, The Reverie Boutique, The Long @ Times Square and Café Cardinal.
+Overseeing the menus and quality, serving superb meals across Long Trieu, The Reverie Boutique, The Long @ Times Square and Café Cardinal.